In a previous post, I shared a simple 3-day meal plan that included a vegetarian lunch option. In response, one reader asked:

 For many people, animal proteins are an important part of a healthy, nutrient-dense diet.
-Having spent 10 years as a vegetarian (sometimes vegan), I can say with certainty that I need at least some animal protein to truly thrive in body and mind.
-The vast majority of clients we see at Alchemist Clinic do too.
+Having spent 10 years as a vegetarian (sometimes vegan), I know from experience my body does better with at least some animal protein.
+Same goes for the vast majority of my clients.

-That being said, there is no one best diet for everyone, and it’s totally possible to leave out (or greatly limit) meat and fish and still adopt a paleo-primal eating pattern.
+That said, there is no one best diet for everyone, and it’s totally possible to leave out (or greatly limit) meat and fish and still eat paleo-primal.

-For those who omit most or all meat and fish but do fine with dairy, primal may be preferable to strict paleo because of the addition of dairy protein (in the form of ghee, grass-fed butter, hard raw cheese, and full-fat yoghurt, for instance).
+For those who omit meat and fish but do fine with dairy, primal may be preferable to strict paleo because of the addition of dairy protein (in the form of ghee, grass-fed butter, hard raw cheese, and full-fat yoghurt, for instance).

-And…a paleo-primal diet (even if not vegetarian) can be very plant strong.
+What’s more, a paleo-primal diet (even if not vegetarian) can be plant strong.
 Ours sure is.

-Chinese Medicine is really good at taking all these factors into account when crafting a customized eating plan for a particular individual with particular goals and needs.
-(That’s part of what sets Alchemist Eating apart, in the growing field of paleo-primal diet help options.)
+Chinese Medicine excels at taking all these factors into account when crafting an eating plan for a particular individual with particular goals and needs.
+(That’s part of what sets Alchemist Eating apart, amidst the many diet-help options.)

 And, according to Chinese Medicine, hot summery months are a perfect time for most folks to emphasize plant-strong meals.

-Indeed, it’s one of the shifts we make, as the days get hotter and hotter.
-(For other seasonal adjustments, see our post here.)
+Indeed, it’s one of the shifts we make, as the days get hotter.
+(For other seasonal adjustments, look here.)

 As you can see, we added some organic lunchmeat leftover from Randy’s lunch for good measure.

 If you’re skipping meat and seafood, you could sub pasture-raised eggs, hard raw cheese or full-fat yoghurt.
-(Really though, the shrimp were spectacular.)
+(Really though, the shrimp were fantastic.)

-And if you have other veggies of choice, totally load them on—we have favorite standbys but also like to mix it up, depending on what’s organic and local.
+And if you have other veggies of choice,load them on—we have favorite standbys but like to mix it up, depending on what’s organic and local.

-If we were living in a cold climate during autumn or winter, would our plates look like this?
-No frickin way.
+Living in a cold climate during autumn or winter, would our plates look like this?
+No way.

-But for hot summery days in south Florida, plant-strong paleo is exactly what we’re wanting.
+But for hot summery days, plant-strong paleo is exactly what we’re wanting.